Gary K. Clabaugh

 classroom.

-Historically learners had always had at least some responsibility for
+Here's another thing.
+In the past learners had at least some responsibility for

 learning.
-But this “reform” placed the entire burden on educators.
+This “reform” placed the entire burden on educators.
 Even youngsters

 who adamantly refused to learn had no responsibility for failing.
 They were